Getting Rome Colosseum underground tour tickets is now easier than it used to be (even though they can be hard to come by, the procedure is easier.)

 Your ticket also gives you access to the main 2 levels of the Colosseum as well as to the permanent and temporary exhibits.

-With Rome Colosseum underground tour tickets, you will see the underground first, followed by a visit to the arena floor.
+When you visit the Colosseum underground, you will see the underground first, followed by a visit to the arena floor.

 At this time, the Colosseum Belvedere, or third ring, is not open.